algolia/magento/_src/m1-external-autocomplete-source.md

 permalink: /external-autocomplete-source/
 ---

 There are situations when you want to add external data source to your drop-down menu.
-For example integrate WordPress posts to you Magento’s autocomplete.
+You may want to integrate WordPress posts into your Magento site’s autocomplete, for example.
 In order to do that, you just need to follow a few steps:

 ## Create a new index

 You will need to create a new Algolia index with data you want to display in autocomplete menu.
-The index can be created via [Algolia’s PHP API client](https://github.com/algolia/algoliasearch-client-php), uploaded as a JSON file via [Algolia’s index explorer](https://www.algolia.com/explorer) or created by third party applications (like [WordPress](https://community.algolia.com/wordpress/), [ZenDesk](https://community.algolia.com/zendesk/), ...).
+The index can be created via [Algolia’s PHP API client](https://github.com/algolia/algoliasearch-client-php), uploaded as a JSON file via [Algolia’s index explorer](https://www.algolia.com/explorer), or created by third party applications (like [WordPress](https://community.algolia.com/wordpress/), [ZenDesk](https://community.algolia.com/zendesk/), ...).
 You can find more information about index creation in [this guide](https://www.algolia.com/doc/guides/getting-started/quick-start#creating-your-first-index).

 ## Create autocomplete template